 Advantages: Integrates with Gmail™ and Google Calendar™, works on Chrome™, connect up to 10 participants

-Considerations: Requires a plug-in, doesn’t support dual stream video and content, some user complaints about video quality and reliability
+Considerations: Requires a plug-in, doesn’t support dual stream video and content, some user complaints about poor video quality and reliability

 The collaboration suite from Microsoft is divided between consumer-grade and enterprise-grade tools.
 For truly free video conferencing, downloading the Microsoft Skype client gives users access to 10-way calling and a directory that can be populated by individual users.
 Moving up into the enterprise, Microsoft Teams can be packaged together with an Office365 license.
 It’s worth noting that teams using Microsoft Outlook™ and Microsoft Teams can access the Lifesize for Microsoft integration, which adds Lifesize video capabilities into the Outlook and Teams interface.